shenwei356/LexicMap/docs/content/usage/index/_index.md

   -s, --rand-seed int             ► Rand seed for generating random masks. (default 1) -N, --ref-name-regexp string    ► Regular expression (must contains "(" and ")") for extracting the
                                   reference name from the filename.
-Attention: use double quotation marks for patterns containing commas, e.g., -p '"A{2,}"' (default "(?i)(.+)\\.(f[aq](st[aq])?|fna)(\\.gz|\\.xz|\\.zst|\\.bz2)?$")
+Attention: use double quotation marks for patterns containing commas, e.g., -p '"A{2,}"'. (default "(?i)(.+)\\.(f[aq](st[aq])?|fna)(\\.gz|\\.xz|\\.zst|\\.bz2)?$")
       --save-seed-pos             ► Save seed positions, which can be inspected with "lexicmap utils seed-pos".
   -J, --seed-data-threads int     ► Number of threads for writing seed data and merging seed chunks
-                                  from all batches, the value should be in range of [1, -c/--chunks] (default 8)
-  -d, --seed-in-desert-dist int   ► Distance of k-mers to fill deserts. (default 50) -D, --seed-max-desert int       ► Maximum length of sketching deserts, or maximum seed distance.
+                                  from all batches, the value should be in range of [1, -c/--chunks].
+If there are >100 batches, please also increase the value of --max-open-files and set a bigger "ulimit -n" in shell. (default 8) -d, --seed-in-desert-dist int   ► Distance of k-mers to fill deserts. (default 50) -D, --seed-max-desert int       ► Maximum length of sketching deserts, or maximum seed distance.
                                   Deserts with seed distance larger than this value will be filled by